b3nj4m/hubot/docs/brains.md

 Brobbot's brain is pretty cool.
 It implements a pretty generic key->value store interface, modeled after the redis api.
 When a script is loaded, it's given a brain-segment which helps each script operate in a separete key-space.
+It also provides hooks for serializing and deserializing data.
+Most methods should return a promise.

+## API

+### key(key)

+Transform the given key to be appropriate for use in the brain

+Returns string.

+### set(key, value)

+Store key-value pair

+Returns promise

+### get(key)

+Get value by key

+Returns promise

+### incrby(key, num)

+increment the value by `num` atomically

+Returns promise

+### hkeys(table)

+Get all the keys for the given hash table name

+promise for array.

+### hvals(table)

+Get all the values for the given hash table name

+Returns promise for array.

+### hset(table, key, value)

+Set a value in the specified hash table

+Returns promise for the value.

+### hget(table, key)

+Get a value from the specified hash table.

+Returns promise for the value.

+### hgetall(table)

+Get the whole hash table as an object.

+Returns promise for object.

+### hincrby(table, key, num)

+increment the hash value by num atomically

+Returns promise

+### remove(key)

+Remove value by key

+Returns promise

+### close

+Override this in your brain module to perform any necessary cleanup (e.g. closing connections)

+Returns promise

+Merge keys against the in memory representation.

+### mergeData(data)

+Returns promise

+Caveats: Deeply nested structures don't merge well.

+### serialize(value)

+Perform any necessary pre-set serialization on a value

+Returns serialized value

+### deserialize(value)

+Perform any necessary post-get deserialization on a value

+Returns deserialized value

+### users

+Get an Array of User objects stored in the brain.

+Returns promise for an Array of User objects.

+### addUser(user)

+Add a user to the data-store

+Returns promise for user

+### userForId(id, userData)

+Get or create a User object given a unique identifier.

+Returns promise for a User instance of the specified user.

+### userForName(name)

+Get a User object given a name.

+Returns promise for a User instance for the user with the specified name.

+### usersForRawFuzzyName(fuzzyName)

+Get all users whose names match fuzzyName.
+Currently, match means 'starts with', but this could be extended to match initials, nicknames, etc.

+Returns promise an Array of User instances matching the fuzzy name.

+### usersForFuzzyName(fuzzyName)

+If fuzzyName is an exact match for a user, returns an array with just that user.
+Otherwise, returns an array of all users for which fuzzyName is a raw fuzzy match (see usersForRawFuzzyName).

+Returns promise an Array of User instances matching the fuzzy name.

+### segment(segment)

+Return a brain segment bound to the given key-prefix.

+Returns BrainSegment